ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * Improved definition of permissions in the format of scope.

 * Clarified alternative computing of N_S Challenge when DTLS is used.

+* Use of the parameter 'exi' in the Join Response.

 * Use of RFC 9290 instead of the custom format of error responses.